Femoral nerve: Clinical significance

-Signals from the femoral nerve and its branches can be blocked to interrupt transmission of pain signal from the innervation area, by performing a regional nerve blockage.
+Signals from the femoral nerve and its branches can be blocked to interrupt the transmission of pain signals from the innervation area.
 Some of the nerve blocks that work by affecting the femoral nerve are the femoral nerve block, the fascia iliac block and the 3-in-1 nerve block.
 Femoral nerve blocks are very effective.

 During pelvic surgery and abdominal surgery, the femoral nerve must be identified early on to protect it from iatrogenic nerve injury.

 The femoral nerve stretch test can be performed to identify the compression of spinal nerve roots.
 The test is positive if thigh pain increases.